vahidfarajidev/notes-repo/Exception/1-SpecificVsGeneralException.md

 - Helps in quickly identifying and addressing issues in production.
 ---

-## This example demonstrates handling multiple specific exceptions in different functions and using a general exception as a safety net:
+## This example demonstrates a simpler, non-professional exception handling approach:

+- Each function (DivideByNumber, GetArrayValue) does not handle its own exceptions internally.

+- Instead, all exceptions are propagated to the Main method, where multiple specific exceptions (DivideByZeroException, ArgumentOutOfRangeException) are caught.

+- A general Exception catch acts as a safety net for any unexpected errors.

+- The advantage of this approach is simplicity and fewer lines of code inside functions.

+- The disadvantage is that Main becomes responsible for all error handling, which can make it long, harder to maintain, and less modular.

+- Functions do not log errors or provide context-specific messages; all handling logic is centralized in Main.

+- In contrast, a professional approach would let each function handle predictable exceptions internally, log them appropriately, and leave only unexpected errors to be handled by Main.

 ```csharp
 using System;